iconify/iconify/packages/vue2/README.md

 ### Other properties and events

-In addition to the properties mentioned above, the icon component accepts any other properties and events.
-All other properties and events will be passed to generated `SVG` element, so you can do stuff like assigning click event, setting the inline style, add title and so on.
+In addition to the properties mentioned above, all other properties will be passed to generated `SVG` element, so you can do stuff like setting the inline style, add title and so on.

+Vue 2 component does not pass events to `SVG` element.
+However, Vue 3 component does.

 ### Dimensions